 To resolve this, the Government of India introduced RERA which put the buyer’s interests in the foreground.
 RERA made the homebuyer the king.
 Builders will have to ensure compliance to avoid punishment.

-RERA protects a buyer in the following ways:
+RERA protects a Homebuyer in the following ways:

 Limitation on accepting advance payment: To further protect the interests of buyers, RERA mandates that a developer not ask for more than 10% of the property’s cost as advance payment before signing a registered sale agreement.

-Quality Assurance: Many homebuyers suffer because of poor-quality construction material used in houses.
+Many homebuyers suffer because of poor-quality construction material used in houses.
 RERA addresses this issue by ensuring a quality check and protection to buyers for five years from the date of possession.
-During this five-year period, if the buyer has any issue with the quality of construction the builder is under an obligation to rectify the same within 30 days.
+During this five-year period, if the buyer has an issue with the quality of construction the builder is under an obligation to rectify the same within 30 days.